St. Regis, Montana: Geography

+St. Regis is at the confluence of the St. Regis River and the Clark Fork.
+It is about 30 mi from Idaho.
+It is in the Lolo National Forest and the Bitterroot Mountains.

 According to the United States Census Bureau, the St. Regis CDP has a total area of 2.3 km2, of which 0.06 sqkm, or 2.65%, are water.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, St. Regis has a humid continental climate, abbreviated "Dfb" on climate maps.